A (UK) Food and Travel Blog – Recipes, Baking, Travel and Lifestyle

 I think naked wedding cakes first became popular back in 2015 and they match the whole rustic, barn-feel type of wedding.
 They look and taste fresh.
 They’re sweet and unpretentious yet oh-so-pretty.

-Because they have such a natural, organic look to them I personally don’t think sugar flowers or fancy decorations work that well, and fresh fruit pops out so much more!
+Because they have such a natural, organic look to them I personally don’t think sugar flowers or fancy decorations work that well, and fresh fruit or real flowers pops out so much more!

 For me these cakes are purely about the baking and the taste; you need light edges, even bakes and overall a sturdy but fluffy sponge!
 It’s a real chance to let your baking skills shine through.

-It was time to go back to basics and do some research!
-I’ve since learnt the key to setting up a naked cake is all in the preparation.
+I’ve made around 60 cakes like this now and I’ve learnt the key to setting up a naked cake is all in the preparation.

 So, here are my Top Tips to help with the whole naked cake set up:

-- Assemble at the venue.
+Assemble at the venue.
 Yep, really.
 Take your icing mixed up in a bowl and your equipment.
-Be super organised!
+Be superly organised!
 Pack everything and check it… twice.
 I have assembled each tier at home before but it was a little scary transporting them knowing they could collapse very easily.
-If you do this I would suggest chilling for 30 minutes before sitting off.
+If you do this I would suggest chilling for 30 minutes before setting off.